nel349/zkSalaria/docs/technical/ZKML-PAYROLL_VERIFICATION_FLOW.md

   Result: Contract trusts the attestation because:
   - The verifier is trusted
-  - The attestation hasn't been used before
+  - This specific attestation_hash hasn't been used before
-  - The attestation is fresh
+  - The attestation is fresh (within 1 hour)

   Phase 4: Application Logic (Payroll Operations)